 Leica M Typ 240 vs Olympus E-M10 III

 The Leica M (Typ 240) and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in September 2012 and August 2017.
-The M Typ 240 is a fixed lens compact, while the E-M10 III is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 240) and a Four Thirds (E-M10 III) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.